- Hannibal moves south from Cisalpine Gaul, crosses the Apennines and ravages Etruria;

 Fabius adopted a strategy that was radically different from that of his predecessors.
 Instead of aggressively seeking a confrontation, he kept his army – which numbered some 40.000 men – at a safe distance and ignored attempts by Hannibal to lure him out of his camp.
 Fabius and his army shadowed that of Hannibal, always making sure he occupied the high ground and the hilly terrain, where Hannibal’s superior cavalry was of little use.
 The Roman army had good supply lines, so there was little need to leave the fortified camps.
 Hannibal, on the other hand, had to live off the land and send out foraging parties.
 Fabius kept a close eye on these parties and attacked the foragers wherever he could.
 Although this strategy of ‘kicking the enemy in the stomach’ yielded some successes, it not likely that it amounted to more than little pinpricks for Hannibal and his men.
 The Carthaginian general simply kept moving along the Adriatic shore, ravaging the country wherever he came.
 And what was more, the Fabian strategy was also hugely unpopular with the Romans themselves, especially with Minucius Rufus, who accused the dictator of cowardice.

 Hannibal pillaged the territory of the Praetutii in Abruzzo, destroyed estates near the Roman colony of Hadria (modern Atri) and then attacked the lands of the Marrucini and Frentani, Italian tribes allied to Rome.
 The Carthaginian general had now reached Apulia (modern Puglia), where he laid waste to the territories of the Iapygians, sacking the Roman colony of Luceria and reaching as far south as Arpi (near modern Foggia).
-After more death and destruction, Hannibal invaded Samnium and overran the Roman colony of Beneventum (present-day Benevento) and the Samnite city of Telesia.
+After more death and destruction, Hannibal invaded Samnium and overran the Latin colony of Beneventum (present-day Benevento) and the Samnite city of Telesia.
 And all the while the pursuing Romans did nothing, keeping a distance of one or two days’ march.
 In the summer of this year, Hannibal had reached the fertile region of Campania, home to famous cities such as Cumae, Neapolis, Nola and especially Capua, the wealthiest city of them all.
 The famous Ager Falernus was thoroughly devastated, but so far not a single city in Italy had defected to Hannibal.

 The loot gathered by Hannibal and his army was immense.
 Now that the end of the war season was approaching, the general planned to return to Apulia to make his winter camp there.
 However, this time Fabius had been one step ahead of him and had ordered some 4.000 men to block the pass through the Apennines leading from the Falernian Plain to Apulia.
 The rest of the Roman army camped in the vicinity.
 Fabius was smart, but Hannibal was much smarter.
 He had his men assemble 2.000 oxen and collect dry wood.
 Bundles of wood were then tied to the animals’ horns and when it was dark, the bundles were set alight.
 The oxen were then driven up the hill, accompanied by bands of skirmishers.
 The Romans assumed that this was a Carthaginian attack and left their strategic positions in the pass.
 The rampaging animals and skirmishers threw them into confusion, and Hannibal marched the bulk of his army safely through the pass.
 He then sent some of his Spanish caetrati – light infantry armed with the famous falcata sword and a small shield, the caetra – to retrieve the skirmishers.
 The caetrati successfully engaged the Romans, who were still reeling and lost about 1.000 men.